 - Control scripting software,

-- New application areas (see Biochemical/Chemical Sensors and Sensor-Array Systems; more NRI systems R&D outcomes to be announced),
+- New application areas (for example Biochemical/Chemical Sensors and Sensor-Array Systems and

 - Commercialization strategies.

 NRI continues active R&D in each of these areas (including what NRI believes will be valuable new methods for implementation and electrical control of microfluidic valves and pumps, as well as new applications and systems; this active work is not discussed in the material provided and patent assets listed below).